-A: No way!
+Answer: No way!
 You haven’t paid me back from the last time!
-(No)
+No.

-A: No way!
+Answer: No way!
 I stared into the sky but, couldn’t see anything!
-(Disbelief)
+Disbelief.

-A: No way!
+Answer: No way!
 That fence is twelve feet tall!
-(Impossibility)
+Impossibility.

 “Oops” is used when someone makes a statement about themselves.
 It could be about surprise, a small accident or acknowledging a mistake made.